 Steve Kess, Founding President of the Henry Schein Cares Foundation, was instrumental in ensuring that the world-famous Harvard Club could be used to recognize a milestone program in higher education.
 “We love helping health happen, we love empowering individuals to fulfill and optimize their opportunities and sense of self.
 As far as I’m concerned the disability community is an underserved population whose time has come for people to step up, step out, and advocate for,” he said.

 John D. Kemp is the Chairman of Project Accessible Oral Health and President/CEO of The Viscardi Center.
 The longtime disability advocate connected the legacy of the MRHEP to the goals laid out by the Americans with Disabilities Act (ADA), signed into law in 1990.

 “Just as education, which leads to employment, is a critical part of the ADA’s vision, this is a part of AHRC’s vision, it is a part of Viscardi’s vision, and we’re really proud to see what you all are doing with regard to taking services and turning them into great programs that lead to independence and fulfillment in our lives,” Mr. Kemp said.
 “I believe in the promise of the ADA.
-It promised me equal opportunity, full participation, independent living, and economic independence.
-Those were the four promises and this what’s being done right here, right now.”
+It promised me an equal opportunity, full participation, independent living, and economic independence.
+Those were the four promises and this is what’s being done right here, right now.”

 An Extraordinary Event

 “From the moment Melissa was born, we were determined to give her every opportunity to live a rich and rewarding life,” said Steve Riggio, Melissa’s father.
 “Melissa attended regular classes throughout her life and she proudly grabbed that high school diploma during her graduation; it’s one of the most indelible moments of my life.”